suffolklibraries/lgc/content/collections/events/dance-1578.md

       -
         type: text
         text: 'No booking required.'
-updated_by: a7fabfbc-be93-4390-9bfe-3a08c02f87a1
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1666081648
+updated_at: 1666196593
+featured_image: offthepressimages/new_resized_images/Dance.png
 ---
-Come along to the Norfolk Historical Dance display and tuition.
+Learn to dance the way the Tudors did in this immersive performance/workshop!